romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 I think, there is no doubt that `Box<dyn ClonableFn<Arg, Ret>>` is `'static`.
 But due to `ClonableFn` trait extending an `Fn(&Arg)` trait there is some lifetime associated with the `&Arg` argument, and this lifetime prevents the Rust compiler from clearly understanding that `Box<dyn ClonableFn<Arg, Ret>>` is actually `'static`.
 Or at least, this is my understanding of what is going on here.

-The simplest solution for me was to just wrap the `Box` in a `struct` and adapt the code accordingly:
+The simplest solution for me was to just wrap the `Box<dyn CloneableFn>` in a `struct` and adapt the code accordingly:

 ```rs showLineNumbers=false collapse={5-10,12-16,24-30,41-52,55-60}
 // the function with a statically known type